This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. Find out more here.

 hERG Testing (Screening and Regulatory)

-Prolongation of the so-called QT interval, which reflects the time between heart’s ventricular depolarization and repolarisation is a common reason for cardiotoxicity.
+Prolongation of the so-called QT interval, which reflects the time between heart’s ventricular depolarization and repolarization is a common reason for cardiotoxicity.
 Virtually all drugs that prolong QT interval block the delayed rectifier K+ current (Ikr), which is responsible for repolarization.
 The prolongation of the QT interval has been associated with torsade de pointes (TdP), which may lead to ventricular arrhythmia and consequently sudden cardiac death.

 However, TdP is not always associated with QT interval prolongation and not all Ikr blockers cause QT prolongation or TdP.
 It is thus critical to design assays that can examine the effects of drug candidates on the entire action potential and thereby uncover all potential mechanisms behind drug-induced cardiotoxicity.

-Find out more about hERG inhibition.
+Find out more about our hERG safety offerings. .